jss367/jss367.github.io/_posts/2022-04-14-more-siamese-network-evaluation-fails-with-fastai.md

 tags: [FastAI, Neural Networks, Python]
 ---

-I had too many failures for one post, so this describe **even more** ways not to evaluate models with FastAI.
+I had too many failures for one post, so this post describes **even more** ways not to evaluate models with FastAI.

 ```python